joshchew24/notes/CPSC 330/Hyperparameters.md

 	- does not waste iterations for a single variation on unimportant feature
 	- ![[Pasted image 20240422181832.png|450]]
 ### Optimization Bias
+- repeated testing and tuning of hyperparameters on the same dataset
+	- leads to overfitting on this particular data
+	-
 #### Overfitting of the Validation Set
 - why do we need to evaluate the model on the test set in the end?
 - why not just use cross-validation on the whole dataset